Coffeeri/malvm/README.md

-The tool malvm is used to create sanitized virtual environments, such that a Malware is not able to determine, if it's in a virtual machine or not.
+The tool malvm is used to create sanitized virtual environments, such that a Malware is not able to determine, if it's in a virtual environment or not.
+Create and integrate your own analysis images:

++ **Build:** OS images with [Packer](https://www.packer.io/) and deploy them with [Vagrant](https://www.vagrantup.com/).
+All centralized controlled by malvm.
++ **Configure:** Set your settings such as logging and default VM configuration.
+  Predefine your environment in *malvm_config.yaml* and build + deploy it with `malvm up`.
++ **Integrate:** Add your own characteristic fixes and let malvm run them inside your VM.
++ **Extendable:** The entire project is build very modular, you can integrate your own hypervisor, view and (sub-)controller.

 ## Getting Started
 ### Table of Content